margaritageorgieva/JavaScript-Quiz-Game/README.md

 ### Features:
 - Dynamically show/hide elements
-- Stored the high scores in Local Storage
+- Stored the high scores in Local Storage and sort them in descending order
 - Using Flexbox and CSS Animations
 - Simple validation for input field
 - Dynamic progress bar and score counter